 For the next Research Excellence Framework (REF) process there is a policy on open access.

-WRAP 1-2-1 is your opportunity to book a personalised visit from a member of the WRAP team to discuss any open access related matters.
+WRAP 1-2-1 is your opportunity to book a personalised session from a member of the WRAP team to discuss any open access related matters.

 We can assist with